 - To fear God is to understand the seriousness of our sin and damage it causes.
 (Romans 7:13)

 - To fear God is to look to him for our identity and nothing or no one else.

 What does it mean to fear God?
 If I could sum up what it means to fear God I would say it is to love Him with all our heart, to keep His commandments, and to approach Him with respect.

-So, let us fear God.
-We should stand in awe of Him, find our strength in Him, listen to what He says, and place our hope in His love.
-Doing so brings pleasure to God and tells those around about who we serve.
+We should be God fearing.
+We should stand in awe of Him, find our strength in Him, listen to what the Holy Spirit says, and place our hope in His love.
+Doing so brings pleasure to God and tells those around us about who we serve.

 Fearing God is also good for us.
 It’s when we live within the boundaries that God has established that we can find true freedom and joy.
 We don’t live this way because of fear of a beating that ensues if we disobey.
 Rather respect and trust lead us to desire to follow God.

 What does it mean to fear God?
-It means to love God and submit to him even in things we do not understand.
+Fearing God is to love God and submit to him even in things we do not understand.
 It’s giving him authority over our lives.
 It’s placing God above everyone and everything else.
 It’s the fear of the Lord where wisdom is found.
 Fearing God is not a negative thing, rather it is a positive force in our life.

 Get Access To 3 Exclusive Articles (for FREE)